uhilgert/KEYS2022-Training/index.md

 {% include dc/intro.html %}
 {% elsif site.carpentry == "lc" %}
 {% include lc/intro.html %}
 {% endif %}

-{% if site.pilot %}
-This is a pilot workshop, testing out a lesson that is still under development.
-The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
-{% endif %}

 {% comment %}